rccoleman/lmdirect/README.md

 # lmdirect

 > [!WARNING]
-> This integration will most likely not work with your machine.
+> This package will most likely not work with your machine.
 Any machine, that updated to Gateway v3 in or before September 2023, will need to use https://github.com/zweckj/lmcloud.
 If you're looking for the Home Assistant integration, please see [this one](https://github.com/zweckj/lamarzocco)
 >
 > This repo will be archived.